Specialist FCA Regulated Defined Benefit Pension Adviser

 - Investment Freedom: Unlike your old defined benefit scheme, you take control of your money and invest it in the way you want to.

 - Flexible Retirement Options: You no longer have to take all of your pension in one go, you can now have more choice and flexibility in how much you take and when you take it.

-- Improved Death Benefits: Unlike an old company defined benefit pension scheme, by transferring to a new arrangement you can make sure that 100% of your pension fund can be paid to whomever you like.
+- Death Benefits: Unlike an old company defined benefit pension scheme, by transferring to a new arrangement, 100% of your pension fund can be paid to whomever you like.